Dynatrace multidimensional analysis enables you to analyze browser monitor executions along multiple filtering dimensions.

 Solid red bars above the performance graph indicate the duration of problems (threshold violations or availability outages).
 Click to select a problem bar and see its duration.
 Data points for the problem duration are automatically displayed.
 Select the problem link to go to the problem details page.

 - Location—select all locations or an individual monitor location.

 - Action type—view performance for load actions, XHR actions, custom actions, or all actions.

 - Performance metric—this list shows the same key performance metrics available in monitor settings, for which performance data is captured out of the box.
 While the Synthetic details page graphs one key performance metric per action type, the Multidimensional analysis page offers all available metrics per action type.

 - When you filter for All actions in the trend, you only have the option of viewing Total duration.

 - When you filter for Load actions or XHR actions in the trend, Total duration is not available.
 This metric is only applicable to the performance of a monitor or events as a whole, not for action types within events.

 - Event—select all or a specific Synthetic script event.
 You can only choose an event with timings from this list; events with no timing data are grayed out.

 - Split by—select Location, Action type, Metric, or Event.
-When you choose a splitting criterion, the corresponding drop-down list is grayed out.
+When you choose a splitting criterion, the corresponding list is grayed out.